 You will find hórreos mainly in Galicia; Northern Portugal, if you are following the Camino Portugues to Santiago; and Asturias, if you are walking the Camino del Norte or Camino Primitivo, where you will notice granaries are more square in shape.
 However, their function remains the same.
 You will also likely find similar granaries in some parts of León and Cantabria.

 Hórreos are a common feature in Galicia’s countryside.
 The oldest reference to Galician hórreos comes from the 12th-century book of poems Cantigas de Santa María, written by King Alfonso X ‘El Sabio’ (nicknamed ‘The Wise Man’), so we know this classic examples of agricultural architecture have been in use in the area for many centuries.

-There are some impressive granaries across the land, one of the most famous being located in the village of Carnota, in the Costa da Morte, which is 35 metres long and dates back to the 18th century.
+There are some impressive granaries across the land, one of the most famous is located in the village of Carnota, on the Costa da Morte, which is 35 metres long and dates back to the 18th century.

 We hope you enjoyed this little insight into Galicia’s history and culture.
 For more information about any of the Camino de Santiago routes or if you would like some help planning your own Camino adventure, please don’t hesitate to contact us.